rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 In order to run hammer++ we will be using Steam as the runner.
 1. On Steam in the bottom left, `Add a Game > Add a Non-Steam Game...`
 2. Press `Browse` and navigate to the hammerplusplus.exe.
 You can find it at `/home/user/.local/share/Steam/steamapps/common/Team Fortress 2/bin/x64/hammerplusplus.exe`, you will have to navigate there manually.
-3. `Add Selected Programs` and then set the compatibility tools to use a working Proton version.
-Any version that fully works is fine, for me it was 9.0-4.
+3. `Add Selected Programs` and then in `Properties`, set the compatibility tools to use `Proton 7.0` (7.0-6 as of writing this)
+4. Turn off `Enable the Steam Overlay while in-game` (optional)
+5. Set your launch options to `PROTON_USE_WINED3D=1 %command%`.
+This is required to fix visual glitches
-4. Run it from your library once.
+6. Run it from your library once.
 You will get an error about gameinfo.txt
 ### Proton Symlink setup
 In order for hammer to run properly, it will need access to your TF2 files.
 We will symlink the directory to the proton prefix so that it can find all the necessary files

 To figure out which folder you need to symlink, you can either use protontricks or find it manually.

-With protontricks, you can run `protontricks -l` and note the number for the hammerplusplus.exe entry.
+With **protontricks**, you can run `protontricks -l` and note the number for the hammerplusplus.exe entry.
 In my case, it was `3801452119`.
 This will be your compatdata folder

-To find it manually, navigate to `/home/user/.local/share/Steam/steamapps/compatdata/` and look for the folder with the modified date of the current date.
+To find it **manually**, navigate to `/home/user/.local/share/Steam/steamapps/compatdata/` and look for the folder with the modified date of the current date.

 Once you locate the directory, run the following to create the directoreis:
 ```